Gym Equipment Finance: What You Need to Know

 4. Crest Capital

 Another top equipment financing company to consider for your gym needs is Crest Capital.
-Crest Capital offers equipment financing from $5,000 to $500,000.
+Crest Capital offers equipment financing from $5,000 to $1 million.
 Crest Capital borrowers repay their equipment loans with two- to seven-year terms with rates as low as 5%.

 Gym equipment finance comes in many forms, and Crest Capital offers nearly all of them.
 Aside from traditional loans from gym equipment, Crest Capital also offers: